Nepiki/Guides/Eternal-Eyes.md

 _Obtain the Mjornir_

 * This item can only be found as an enemy drop in Shillay's Tower during Chapter 8.
-It's dropped by the Dolos on the 5th floor.
+It's dropped by the yellow Dogu enemies on the 5th floor.
 The final fight of the dungeon is on the 6th floor, so make sure to avoid it until after you've found one.
 Once you beat the 6th floor, the chapter ends, and you can't return to the dungeon portion of Shillay's Tower!

 _Note: If anyone has managed to find it anywhere else, please let me know, and I will update the guide accordingly._